ColgateUniversityComputerScience/cosc208notes/notesA/2022-11-09_worksheet.md

 _COSC 208, Introduction to Computer Systems, 2022-04-15_

 ## Announcements
-* Project 3 deadline extended to Monday at 11pm
+* Project 4 due tomorrow @ 11pm
+* DEI Assignment 3 due Tues, Nov 15

+## Outline
+* Process abstraction
+* Creating processes
+* Waiting for processes

-## No warm-up — Happy Friday!
+## No warm-up — Happy Wednesday!

 ## Process abstraction
 Q1: _Consider building a Lego kit as an analogy for operating systems' process abstraction.
 Match each component of the analogy with the corresponding component of a real computer system._